buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 .. command-output:: buildtest report --filter name=exit1_pass --format name,id,starttime --oldest --latest

+.. _buildtest_report_fail:

-Find all Failed Tests (``buildtest report --failure``)
+Find all Failed Tests (``buildtest report --fail``)
 --------------------------------------------------------

-The ``buildtest report --failure`` command can be used to retrieve all failed tests which is equivalent to filtering tests by **state=FAIL** since test state is determined by **state** property.
+The ``buildtest report --fail`` command can be used to retrieve all failed tests which is equivalent to filtering tests by **state=FAIL** since test state is determined by **state** property.
 This command can be useful to pin-point failures.

-Let's take a look at these two example, the first test queries report by filtering by tag name ``tutorials`` and the second command will run same example with ``--failure`` option.
+Let's take a look at next two example, the first command will query report and limit output to 6 rows which can retrieve both pass and failed test.
+The second command will run same example with ``--fail`` and only retrieve failed tests.
 Take note of the **state** property in table, in second example buildtest will filter test and report all **FAIL** tests.

-.. command-output:: buildtest report --filter tags=tutorials --format name,id,state
+.. command-output:: buildtest report --format name,id,state --count=6

-.. command-output:: buildtest report --filter tags=tutorials --format name,id,state --failure
+.. command-output:: buildtest report --format name,id,state --fail --count=6

-Find all Passed Tests (``buildtest report --passed``)
+Find all Passed Tests (``buildtest report --pass``)
 --------------------------------------------------------

-The ``buildtest report --passed`` command can be used to retrieve all passed tests which is equivalent to filtering tests by **state=PASS** since the test state is determined by **state** property.
-This command can be useful to pin-point passed tests.
+The ``buildtest report --pass``, works similar to ``buildtest report --fail`` where it will filter test by **state=PASS** which can be used to find all passed tests.

-Let's take a look at these two example, the first test queries report by filtering by tag name ``tutorials`` and the second command will run same example with ``--passed`` option.
-Take note of the **state** property in table.
-In second example buildtest will filter test and report all **PASS** tests.

-.. command-output:: buildtest report --filter tags=tutorials --format name,id,state
+We can see in example below, that buildtest will retrieve only PASS tests which can be determined by the ``state`` property

-.. command-output:: buildtest report --filter tags=tutorials --format name,id,state --passed
+.. command-output:: buildtest report --format name,id,state --pass --count=6

 ..
 Note::
-    The ``--passed`` and ``--failure`` are mutually exclusive option which will query all PASS or FAIL test from report file, if you try to specify both options on command line you will get an error
+    The ``--pass`` and ``--fail`` are mutually exclusive option which will query all PASS or FAIL test from report file, if you try to specify both options on command line you will get an error

-    .. command-output:: buildtest report --passed --failure
+    .. command-output:: buildtest report --pass --fail
         :returncode: 2

 Find Tests by Start and End Date (``buildtest report --start --end``)